ethereum/solidity-blog/_posts/2019-12-16-the-python-vyper-compiler.md

 author: Piper Merriam
 ---

-Earlier this year a security audit was performed by the Consensys diligence team on the python based Vyper compiler.
+Earlier this year, a preliminary security audit was performed by the Consensys Diligence team on the python based Vyper compiler.
 [You can read the results for yourself here](https://diligence.consensys.net/blog/2019/09/vyper-here-be-snakes/)

 I encourage you to read the report yourself, however, there are two main take